 6. It’s Really Fun Once You Get the Hang of It

-I’ve seen people create customised chess pieces, miniatures for Dungeons and Dragons, create their own games and build up sweet collections with 3D printing.
+I’ve seen people create customized chess pieces, miniatures for Dungeons and Dragons, create their own games and build up sweet collections with 3D printing.
 This is a hobby which can be very fun and rewarding once you get over the initial learning curve.

 Many times you don’t even have to go through a learning curve.
-When you have a well-built printer and have your settings down accurately, your prints should come out just as you pictures, with a smooth, sturdy finish.
+When you have a well-built printer and have your settings down accurately, your prints should come out just as you picture, with a smooth, sturdy finish.

-Your 3D prints don’t have to be just aesthetically pleasing, they can be functional objects that help you in your day to day activities.
+Your 3D prints don’t have to be just aesthetically pleasing, they can be functional objects that help you in your day-to-day activities.

 I think one of the best things you can do with it is getting your family and friends involved in creating designs and seeing the final product.
 It’s a great way to bring people together in a fun and practical activity.